hufman/medialinkfs/README.md

   * year
   * rated

+  The mymovieapi plugin supports a parser option of type, which must be one of the following.
+It defaults to searching for any type.

+  * movie
+  * tv movie
+  * tv servies
+  * video
+  * video game

 * omdbapi

   Looks up information about a collection of TV or movies, and discovers the following information: